31 Fence Ideas for Privacy, Boundaries, & Unique Designs

 3. Gabion Fence Segments

-A gabion wall is a cheap method for building a retaining wall, but clever landscapers discovered that using them in segments along a tall privacy fence makes for an attractive addition to an otherwise plain border.
+A gabion wall is a cheap method for building retaining wall alternatives, but clever landscapers discovered that using them in segments along a tall privacy fence makes for an attractive addition to an otherwise plain border.

 4. Horizontal Slat Decorative Rail Fence